A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Related Work

 Besides, unsupervised learning-based segmentation models have also been considered, which train the model by images without labeled masks as the ground truth.
 Ouali \etal\cite{ouali2020autoregressive} proposed the autoregressive unsupervised image segmentation model by maximizing the mutual information between different constructed views.
-Kim \etal\cite{kim2020unsupervised} proposed an unsupervised learning framework for image segmentation, using the intensity similarity loss and spatial continuity loss.